-Lifestyle and environment can affect which genes are turned on and off, and this analysis suggests that mind-body practices like yoga can turn off the genes that are normally activated by stress- the genes that induce inflammation.
-The implication of these findings is that yoga and other mind-body practices may reduced risk of inflammation-related diseases and conditions causing physical and psychological harm.
+Lifestyle and environment can affect which genes are turned on and off, and this analysis suggests that mind-body practices like yoga can turn off the genes that are normally activated by stress--the genes that induce inflammation.
+The implication of these findings is that yoga and other mind-body practices may reduce the risk of inflammation-related diseases and conditions causing physical and psychological harm.

 In her correspondence with TIME, lead author Ivana Buric, emphasized that inherited genes are not static and that DNA activity can be influenced by things within our control.
 “By choosing healthy habits every day, we can create a gene activity pattern that is more beneficial for our health,” she says.
 “Even just 15 minutes of practicing mindfulness seems to do the trick.”

 This exciting new study helps us understand why practicing yoga feels good, and the mechanics of how, on a genetic level, yoga is linked with reducing anxiety, depression and other diseases and conditions associated with chronic stress.
 Hopefully, this study will open the door for further research into the effects of mind-body interventions at the molecular level.